 Distressing thoughts often bring intense feelings of fear with them and the compulsions are an attempt to feel more in control of this fear.
 Over time, this can lead people to believe that they have more control and therefore responsibility for the outcome of specific events than they actually do.
 For example, they can start to believe that if they do not complete the compulsion x number of times, the distressing thought will come true.

-People suffering from OCD usually recognise that their obsessions are irrational, but this knowledge does not help them control the negative thoughts or prevent them from acting on the compulsions.
+People suffering from OCD usually recognize that their obsessions are irrational, but this knowledge does not help them control the negative thoughts or prevent them from acting on the compulsions.

-Unlike most other OCD treatment centres and programmes, at Paracelsus Recovery, you will work with a live-in therapist who is available for therapeutic support around the clock.
-The live-in therapist plays an essential role in our OCD treatment plans because obtrusive thoughts and compulsions tend to occur throughout the day.
+Unlike most other OCD treatment centers and programs, at Paracelsus Recovery, you will work with a live-in therapist who is available for therapeutic support around the clock.
+The live-in therapist plays an essential role in our OCD treatment plans because intrusive thoughts and compulsions tend to occur throughout the day.
 At Paracelsus Recovery, you can address these intrusive thoughts with a highly qualified therapist each and every time they arise.
 The role of the live-in therapist drastically increases your chances of breaking the obsessive-compulsive cycle and attaining a long-lasting recovery from OCD.

-Numerous factors contribute to the development of OCD, such as a person’s genetics, brain structure, environmental factors, psychological conditions and physical health.
-For example, if a person has relatives who developed OCD then they are at a significantly higher risk of developing OCD through both genetic dispositions and learned behaviour from their relative in childhood (environment).
-Physical, sexual or emotional abuse during childhood can also trigger OCD.
+Numerous factors contribute to the development of OCD, such as a person’s genetics, brain structure, environmental factors, psychological conditions, and physical health.
+For example, if a person has relatives who developed OCD then they are at a significantly higher risk of developing OCD through both genetic dispositions and learned behavior from their relative in childhood (environment).
+Physical, sexual, or emotional abuse during childhood can also trigger OCD.